zeldi/angular-openshift/README.md

-## Create Deploying Angular Apps on Openshift
+## Creating and Deploying Angular Apps on Openshift

 1. Create Sample Angular-App